 - PSI Michigan Independent Adjuster without Workers’ Compensation

 Each attempt of the exam costs $40 and will be paid when you make your reservation.

 A total score of 70% or more is required to pass this test.
 For more information on the scoring of the exam, we will quote the PSI Michigan Department of Insurance and Financial Services Licensing Examination Candidate Information Bulletin:

-You may register to take your exams and find more information on the PSI Michigan Insurance page or by calling (800) 733-9267.
+You can register to take your exams — as well as find out more information — on the PSI Michigan Insurance page or by calling PSI at (800) 733-9267.

 Once you have completed all your coursework and passed the examination, you are now ready to apply for your license.

 Note: The fee for an application is $20.

 Apply online with the Michigan Insurance Adjuster License Application.